Get In Touch

 3. Handle Cement Bags Carefully

-4. Never Use a Hook to Lift or Stag the Cement Bag
+4. Never Use a Hook to Lift the Cement Bag

 5. Store Cement Bags Separately